 Ant Target Description extract.ear Extracts the application.xml file from the EAR file specified by the EAR_PATH parameter defined in the COMPUTERNAME.properties file into the reference_webservice_home/META-INF directory, where reference_webservice_home is the location of the extracted reference_webservice.zip file.
 The application.xml file needs to be edited manually so that the EAR file can be updated for proper deployment of the web services.
 Note : The above description is not applicable for UIM cloud native deployments.
-Building customized image packages the WAR file. update.ear Updates the EAR file specified by the EAR_PATH parame COMPUTERNAME.properties file by adding the generate WAR file and the edited application.xml file in the webar into the EAR file.
-The updated EAR file can be deployed to services.
+Building customized image packages the WAR file. update.ear Updates the EAR file specified by the EAR_PATH parameter in the COMPUTERNAME.properties file by adding the generated web service WAR file and the edited application.xml file in the webarchive directory into the EAR file.
+The updated EAR file can be deployed to test the web services.
 Note : The above description is not applicable for UIM cloud native deployments.
 Building customized image packages the WAR file.